Christopherfrommaine/Obsidian/Notes/Random thoughts/Poems/On High.md

 as whence great height itself shall fall, only He above it knows.

-Horizons, hazed and dark,
-their want: our perfect aptitude, endless distance yet so stark opaque from this mere altitude,
+Deep horizons, hazed and dark, their want: our perfect aptitude, boundless distance yet so stark opaque from this mere altitude.

-endlessly sought after,
+Sight at last sought after,
 from longest ages past,
 by highest tottering tower,
 yet closed not in our grasp.

+What view marks end
+to such a climb?
+Where lies the bend
+in length of time?

+A life of highest search
+through empty violet sky
+to find that truth's source
+is He that is on high.